 The Machine Learning Revolution and Computer Aided Detection

-Machine learning is on the move with high profile applications like IBM’s Watson or Google Deepmind’s AlphaGo.
+Machine learning technology is on the move with high profile applications like IBM’s Watson or Google Deepmind’s AlphaGo.
 The ability to accumulate and organize large datasets and leverage faster computers with greater memory capacity has taken a once niche technology to the mainstream.

 One of the primary goals of automatic medical image analysis is to quickly and effectively detect a disease or other condition to a radiologist for further analysis.
 Computer-aided detection (CAD) has been around for some time; the rate of progress was slow in the past.
 Rapid development is now underway.
 The reason is simple: we can now build large complex models for perception.
 These sophisticated models are a definitive break from the past.

 Riverain’s ClearRead CT exemplifies this machine learning revolution, enabled by a combination of engineering know-how, advances in frameworks, and increased computational capacity.